sorobcyrus/AlpsTravels/README.md

 # AlpsTravels
- Database for a Fictitious travel agency
+ A small sample of a database for a Fictitious travel agency

 # Instruction For SQL Server On-Premises
 1- Create a local folder "C:\AlpsTravels". <br />